The ins and outs of fulfilling t-shirt orders through a third party company.

-Each of the aboves do not charge you up front which is nice, only when you make a sale.
-Mercy by Amazon has an approval process (They say its invitation only but its a simple form you apply through.)
-As mentioned earlier, this could take a while to even hear back which could be month.
-Many sources say several months but from my experience they have really shortened this time.
+Each of the above sites do not charge you up front which is nice, only when you make a sale.
+Mercy by Amazon has an approval process (They say its invitation only but it's a simple form).
+This could take a while to even hear back, which could be month, though many sources say several months.
+From my experience they have really shortened this time.
 They can be pretty picky with who they allow.
 My first attempt I was declined.
 Even having a successful Etsy shop selling t-shirt designs I was still declined!
 I’m still bitter about that BUT I applied again after launching my apparel shop and was accepted!
-So this is a new project in the near future that I am super excited to dive into and share my experiences with you all
+So this is a new project in the near future that I am super excited to dive into and share my experiences with you all!

 Printful + Printify

 These two are also immediate acceptances.
 You just need to create an account and hook up their system with your POD and you’re good to go.
 The instructions for each on how to tie in to your system is fairly easy.
 When I set up my Etsy shop with the Printful system I had it up and running that same day!

 As far as fees go and to give you a ballpark on how profitable these two can be.
 Printful took around $10 a shirt, shipping not included, and Printify is around this same price.
 I was allowed to list the shirt on Etsy at any price I chose, unlike Merch where they have a base price.
 I found that $20-$22 is the top end of the price range while around $15 is the very bottom, or at least on Etsy.
 Right now I price my shirts around $20 a shirt and I will probably back it off to $19.
 I like to see a little more shirts coming in than having them priced higher with fewer orders.
 Its definitely a price and demand balance that you need to decide what works best for you.